 The issue of time in school vs. free time is also a big adjustment.
 In high school, your Deacs were at school basically at school nearly all day for five days a week, whereas in college they could be in class only a few hours a day, or some days not at all depending on their schedule.
-Having blocks of ‘open time’ during the day can be difficult to manage.
-There are so many delightful distractions in college – clubs, activities, hanging out with friends, pick-up basketball games or lectures or other events – those can fill the time and then the day is gone (and the homework isn’t done).
+Having blocks of ‘open time’ during the day can be difficult for some students to manage.
+There are so many delightful distractions in college – clubs, activities, hanging out with friends, pick-up basketball games or lectures or other events – or if they stayed up too late, a long nap might be very attractive.
+Those distractions (or naps) can take up a lot of time, only for your Deac to realize they still need several hours for homework and studying.

 There is another complication in the time management puzzle: students are used to near constant multitasking with their computers and cell phones.
 It seems like a small activity, but with a day-long barrage of text messages, instant messages, emails, snapchats, TikToks, etc., that can add a substantial amount of time in your student’s day – and interrupt study time.